Standard Agency Terms and Conditions

 Agency Debit Memo or ADM means a debit memo issued by Qantas to the Agent via the BSP.
-The Qantas ADM Policy can be found on the Qantas Agency Connect Site.
+Qantas’ ADM Policy can be found on the Qantas Agency Connect Site.

 Agent means any person who markets, sells, books, tickets or facilitates a Qantas Product.

-Ancillary Services means any product or service that Qantas markets, sells, offers or operates that is sold in addition to the ticket for travel on Qantas Flights, for example, but not limited to baggage fees and seating fees and insurance.
+Ancillary Services means any product or service that Qantas markets, sells, offers or operates that is in addition to, or complimentary with, the ticket for travel on Qantas Flights, for example, but not limited to baggage fees and seating fees and insurance.